 What does the title of Radiohead’s OK Computer mean?

-The classic 1997 album is back in the news after hackers uncovered 18 hours of outtakes - but what does that cryptic title actually mean?
+The classic 1997 album celebrates its 25th anniversary this month, but what does that cryptic title actually mean?

-One question that always arises is: where does the phrase “OK Computer” come from… and what’s the meaning behind the phrase?
+But, one question that always arises from the album is: where does the phrase “OK Computer” come from… and what’s the meaning behind the phrase?

 One of the most-quoted stories has Thom Yorke relating a tale of the band visiting a record shop in Japan.
 “This one kid shouted at the top of his voice, 'OK COMPUTER!' really, really loud,” said Yorke.
 “Then he had 500 people chant it all at once.
 I got it on tape.
 It sounds amazing.
 It's actually a really resigned, terrific phrase.”